timclifford/drutiny/CONTRIBUTING.md

+# Support

+Please post an issue on the [GitHub issue queue](https://github.com/drutiny/drutiny/issues) including the following information:

+- Your version of Drutiny, `composer info drutiny/drutiny`
+- Your operating system
+- The **full** log output of your Drutiny command, wrapped in a [codeblock](https://help.github.com/articles/basic-writing-and-formatting-syntax/#quoting-code) (with sensitive information redacted).

+In seeking help, please keep the following points in mind:

+* Drutiny is distributed under the GPLv2 license; WITHOUT ANY WARRANTY.
+* The project maintainers are under no obligation to respond to support requests, feature requests, or pull requests.
+* All contributions to Drutiny will be reviewed for compliance with Drupal Coding Standards and best practices as defined by the project maintainer.

 # Contributing to Drutiny

 In general the Drutiny team will be looking to find ways to help people contribute.
 Pull requests are definitely appreciated.

 ## Small changes that will be accepted

 * New audits and policies that others can utilize.
 Ideally they will have arguments where needed to make this as easy as possible to adapt for other sites.
-* Spelling typos, grammar changes etc
+* Spelling typos, grammar fixes etc
 * Better comments and code style
 * Tests

-Please consider these libraries as appropriate:
+Please consider these libraries as good examples:

 * [Drupal 7 Plugin](https://github.com/drutiny/plugin-drupal-7)
 * [Drupal 8 Plugin](https://github.com/drutiny/plugin-drupal-8)
 * [Drupal Distribution](https://github.com/drutiny/plugin-distro-common)

 ## Larger changes that will be accepted